python/typing/docs/spec/concepts.rst

 annotated to have static checking of the key type but only dynamic checking of the value type.

-In gradual typing, a dynamically typed value is indicated by a special "unknown" or "dynamic" type.
+In gradual typing, a dynamically typed term is indicated by a special "unknown" or "dynamic" type.
 In Python, the unknown type is spelled :ref:`Any`.
-It indicates to the static type checker that this value should not be subject to static checking.
-The system should not signal a static type error for use of an expression with type :ref:`Any`.
-Instead, the expression's value will be dynamically checked, according to the Python runtime's usual checks on the types of runtime values.
+It indicates to the static type checker that this term should not be subject to static checking.
+The system should not signal a static type error for use of a term with type :ref:`Any`.
+Instead, the term's type will be dynamically checked, according to the Python runtime's usual checks on the types of runtime values.

 This specification describes a gradual type system for Python.